janclemenslab/deepss_docs/docs/install.md

 dss-predict --help
 xb
 ```
 The first two should display the command line arguments for `dss-train` and `dss-predict`.
-The last should start the graphical user interface.
+The last command will start the graphical user interface - it will *not* work with the plain install.

 ## Next steps
-If all is working, you probably want to adapt _DeepSS_ to annotate song in your own recordings.
-For that, you first need to manually [annotate song using the GUI](annotate).
-If you already have annotations, you are already able to [make a dataset for training](make_dataset) _DeepSS_.
+If all is working, you need to adapt _DeepSS_ to annotate song in your own recordings.
+For that, first to [annotate some song manually using the GUI](annotate).
+If you already have annotations, use them to [make a dataset for training](make_dataset) _DeepSS_.

 <!--
 # Manual